Marta Bunster: Biography

 She began studying biochemistry in 1969 at the University of Concepción, where she spent most of her academic and professional career.
 She obtained a biochemistry diploma in 1974 for her work about X-ray diffraction on synthetic polypeptides.
 After obtaining her degree, she moved to Santiago, where she worked at the laboratory of Osvaldo Cori and Aida Traverso, from the Faculty of Chemical Sciences of the University of Chile.
 There, she collaborated in the investigation of the kinetic properties of a potato apyrase.
 After 4 months, she returned to Concepción and entered to the Doctor of Sciences Program, with a major in chemistry.
-In 1975, she was conferred an academic position as instructor of biophysics for biochemistry teachers at the Department of Phisiology of the Institute of Medical Biological Sciences, precursor of the current Biological Sciences Faculty of the University of Concepción.
+In 1975, she was conferred an academic position as instructor of biophysics for biochemistry teachers at the Department of Physiology of the Institute of Medical Biological Sciences, precursor of the current Biological Sciences Faculty of the University of Concepción.
 Bunster obtained her doctoral degree in 1981 for her study on synthetic polymers of pharmacological application, at the University of Concepción and the laboratory of George B. Butler at the University of Florida.
 That year, she returned to Concepción once more and met doctor Hilda Cid, a renowned scientist in the fields of physics and crystallography, who had returned from Sweden after being politically persecuted.
 During those years, Cid specialized in crystallographic techniques at Uppsala University, which provided her the necessary equipment for her studies once she returned to Chile.
 Together, they established the Molecular Biophysics Laboratory of the Faculty of Biological Sciences and Natural Resources, now the Faculty of Biological Sciences, and started studying new methods for proteins structures and folding prediction.
 Among their first research was the development of the secondary structures prediction method by means of hydrophobicity profiles, which was greatly welcomed in the region due to its high reliability and low cost, being one of the bases of some of the modern techniques.
 In the mid 90's, and coinciding with Cid's retirement, Bunster investigated phycobilisomes, a fluorescent, macromolecular-light harvesting system present primarily in cyanobacteria and red algae.
 This research led to the development of spectroscopic techniques and its application.
 It allowed a greater understanding of conformational changes phenomena from a physical perspective.